 In accordance with Section 504 of the Act, the Senate has promulgated regulations and policies necessary to implement the Act.
 This Statement of Policy is published in the Pennsylvania Code, Title 104, Chapter 7.

 If you would like to make an official request for legislative records from the Senate, your request should be in writing (postal mail, fax, or

 email).
-A sample request form (PDF) is available.
+A sample request form (

 All requests should include sufficient detail to allow the Open Records Officer to locate the information requested, and should include the requester's contact

 information.
 Requests should be sent to the Senate's Open Records Officer:

 Open Records Officer: W. Russell Faber